castlegateit/cgit-wp-tweak-tool/README.md

 ~~~

 You can use any of the [boolean properties of `WP_Query`](https://codex.wordpress.org/Class_Reference/WP_Query) (without `is_`) to disable their corresponding templates and send 404 error messages instead.

-## Admin Tweaks ##

-The options available in this plugin are also available in the [Admin Tweaks](https://github.com/castlegateit/cgit-wp-admin-tweaks) plugin.
-The difference is that this plugin does not store its settings in the database, which means they can be version controlled and deployed.